Origin of power laws and their spatial fractal structure for city-size distributions: Materials and Methods

 \subsubsection{Industrial locations}

-For the case of the US, industrial locations are obtained from the ``Complete ZIP Code Industry Detail File'' from County Business Patterns in 2015 of the US Census Bureau (\url{https://www.census.gov/data/datasets/2015/econ/cbp/2015-cbp.html}) in which the zip codes of all establishments in up to six-digit NAICS industries are available.
-We utilize three-, four-, five- and six-digit levels of industry aggregation for manufacturing, service, wholesale, and retail by the NAICS classification, including 66, 221, 515, and 780 industries, respectively.
+For the case of the US, industrial locations are obtained from the ``Complete ZIP Code Industry Detail File'' from County Business Patterns in 2000 and 2020 of the US Census Bureau (\url{https://www.census.gov/data/datasets/2000/econ/cbp/2000-cbp.html}, \url{https://www.census.gov/data/datasets/2020/econ/cbp/2020-cbp.html}) in which the zip codes of all establishments in up to six-digit NAICS industries are available.
+We utilize three-, four-, five- and six-digit levels of industry aggregation for manufacturing, service, wholesale, and retail by the NAICS classification, including 72, 259, 597, and 999 industries, respectively, in 2000, and 75, 260, 561, and 786 industries, respectively, in 2020.
 For a given industry aggregation, the set of all the relevant industries is denoted by $\bm I$.
 We associate establishments with cities by matching each zip-code polygon to the city polygon, which accounts for the largest areal share in the zip-code polygon.

-For the case of Japan, we focus on the same categories of manufacturing, service, wholesale, and retail but using the three-digit Japanese Standard Industrial Classification (JSIC) obtained from the Economic Census for Business Frame in 2014.
+For the case of Japan, we focus on the same categories of manufacturing, service, wholesale, and retail but using the three-digit Japanese Standard Industrial Classification (JSIC) obtained from the Establishment and Enterprise Census in 2001 and the Economic Census for Business Frame in 2014.
+They are matched to cities in 2000 and 2015, respectively.
 Coordinates of establishment locations are matched to the city polygon.